 Responding to these technological and community challenges requires the development of new ways of working, capitalizing on software and hardware developments to facilitate the mining, exploitation, analysis, sharing and visualization of massive EO data sets and high-level products and we are convinced that the FOSS4G community can play a crucial role in addressing these challenges.

-Through Open Source EO Data Challenge, we are challenging startups, open source developers, students and researchers to come up with something useful, valuable or interesting using large volumes of EO data.
-Linking of EO data with other sources of open data (e.g. OpenStreetMap) is highly encouraged.
-The competition will be open for approximately 7 months, from February until the conference date, and will have a few phases:
+With the FOSS4G EO Data Challenge, we are challenging startups, developers, students and researchers to come up with useful, valuable or interesting open source applications using large volumes of EO data (and their evolution in time) and state-of-the art technologies (AI/ML, HMC, STAC, data cube, COG).
+Linking of EO data with other sources of open data (e.g. OpenStreetMap, Copernicus Services – Land, Atmosphere, Climate) is highly encouraged.
+Our voluntary mentors will guide the process to mature and demonstrate your ideas.

 If you want to join the challenge as a mentor, as a sponsor or IaaS provider, please send us a message at firstname.lastname@example.org.

 All participants will have our gratitude and applause, yet only the best solutions will be rewarded.
 All prizes will be announced by the FOSS4G 2019 EO Data Challenge Committee in a ceremony on the 28th of August and will consist of four prizes of 2500 Euro each, based on criteria agreed by the jury after analyzing all the proposals reaching the final phase of the competition.